 - You know your child best.
 Read the pros and cons list carefully and use your best judgment.
 For example, if your child is extremely scared of the dark, you may want to avoid a particular ride even though our suggestion is to try it.
 Conversely, your toddler may be able to handle rides like The Haunted Mansion even though we didn’t put it on our list.

-Pirates Of The Caribbean
+2. Pirates Of The Caribbean

 Pros: Slow moving, calm boat ride.
 This, like Jungle Cruise, is a Disney classic.

-Peter Pan’s Flight
+3. Peter Pan’s Flight

-It’s A Small World
+4. It’s A Small World

 Pros: Great visuals, song, and cultures coming together!
 This attraction is another Disney classic!
 The colors, bright lights, and music make this one of the best rides for toddlers.

 Cons: We dare you to go through the rest of the day and not have the song in your brain.

-Under The Sea – Journey of the Little Mermaid
+5. Under The Sea – Journey of the Little Mermaid

 Cons: None.
 The story gets condensed at the end but hopefully your preschooler will not be analyzing the ride’s production qualities.

-The Many Adventures Of Winnie The Pooh
+6. The Many Adventures Of Winnie The Pooh

 Pros: Driving cars…what little one wouldn’t like that?
-Please note: Children under 54” tall must be with an adult, however, they can steer while you work the foot pedals.
+Please note: Children under 54” tall must ride with an adult, however, they can steer while you work the foot pedals.
 The max speed for the cars is 7 mph.

-Buzz Lightyear’s Space Ranger Spin
+8. Buzz Lightyear’s Space Ranger Spin

 Cons: It goes by much too fast!
 This is one of our favorite rides and we wish it lasted longer.

-Tomorrowland Transit Authority Peoplemover
+9. Tomorrowland Transit Authority PeopleMover

 Pros: Simple, calm and a great place to rest your feet as you move on this 10 minute ride through Tomorrowland.
-This ride is a family favorite – we ride it at least twice each time we visit the Magic Kingdom!
+This is one of our favorite Disney rides- we ride it at least twice each time we visit the Magic Kingdom!

 Cons: Nothing whatsoever!

-We are putting these together in one category because they are similar.
+We are putting these rides together in one category because they are similar.
 These are the types of rides you might find at a county fair with a Disney “spin”!
-If motion sickness is a concern to your child or you, our suggestion is keeping your child’s lunch where it belongs and not ruining your day by going on any of these attractions.
+If motion sickness is a concern to your child or you, our suggestion is keeping your lunch where it belongs and not ruining your day by going on any of these attractions.

-You may even consider avoiding these parts of the Magic Kingdom in order to not entice your child with an attraction you will not be able to take them on.
+Our tip: You may even consider avoiding these parts of the Magic Kingdom in order to not entice your toddler with an attraction you will not be able to take them on.
 This will take a bit of planning – make sure you have a map available and know what part of the park to avoid.

 - Mad Tea Party